joshuasellers/fantasy-football-tracker/README.md

 ### 🏈 Starting Lineups
 - View who is starting today across all your teams
 - League-specific lineup management
-- Support for both Sleeper and ESPN leagues
+- **Sleeper API integration** - Real-time data from your Sleeper leagues
+- ESPN integration coming soon!

 ### 📊 Bench Recommendations
 - Intelligent analysis to identify players you should consider benching